nicolecomputer/tumblr-rss-monster/README.md

 - Start the project (`yarn start`)

 This will start a process that will watch the source code (located in `src/`) for changes, compile those changes from typescript to javascript, output the javascript to `dist/` and run the program.

+There's a `.devcontainer` setup in this project to make things easier to setup.
+You can get started quickly with either [VSCode's remote container support](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or [Github's codespace](https://github.com/features/codespaces).

 ## Credits